1. Jainism was founded by__________.

 Explanation: Their principles suited mercantile professions.

-95. Jainism’s legacy in Indian polity is visible in:
+95. Jainism’s legacy in Indian polity is visible in__________.

 A) Influence on Gandhi’s non-violent movement